CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

 Using the book
 -------

-The book can be read in three different ways.
-The most traditional approach is to read the chapters as PDFs contained in the `previews` folder.
+1. The book can be read in three different ways.
+The most traditional approach, and also not recommended, is to read the chapters as PDFs contained in the `previews` folder.
 The content in these PDFs is not guarunteed to be the most recent content as the PDFs are only compiled periodically.
 Similarly, the book will not be interactive.

-The second option is to use the nbviewer website, which display ipython notebooks in the browser ([example](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/master/Chapter1_Introduction/Chapter1_Introduction.ipynb)).
+2. The second, more preferred, option is to use the nbviewer.ipython.org site, which display IPython notebooks in the browser ([example](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/master/Chapter1_Introduction/Chapter1_Introduction.ipynb)).
-In each chapter's folder is a README that links to the nbviewer url.
-These are not interactive either.
+The contents are updated synchronously as commits are made to the book.
+You can use the Contents section above to link to the chapters.

-The final option is to fork the repository and download the .ipynb files to your local machine.
+3. The final option is to fork the repository and download the .ipynb files to your local machine.
 If you have IPython installed, you can view the chapters in your browser *plus* edit and run the code provided (and try some practice questions).
 This is the preferred option to read this book, though it comes with some dependencies.

--  IPython 0.14 is a requirement to view the ipynb files.
+    -  IPython 0.13 is a requirement to view the ipynb files.
 It can be downloaded [here](http://ipython.org/ipython-doc/dev/install/index.html)
     -  For Linux users, you should not have a problem installing Numpy, Scipy and PyMC.
 For Windows users, check out [pre-compiled versions](http://www.lfd.uci.edu/~gohlke/pythonlibs/) if you have difficulty.
--  In the styles/ directory are a number of files that are customized for the *pdf version of the book*.
+    -  In the styles/ directory are a number of files that used to make things pretty.
 These are not only designed for the book, but they offer many improvements over the default settings of matplotlib and the IPython notebook.

 Development